-where j (j = 1, 2) refers to the equation, s indexes the 1-year intervals, and $I_s(t)$ are dummy variables that take value 1 if the recorded duration is in the s interval.
-I use an open interval from s = 19 until the last observation leaves the sample because after 19 years the survival and censoring times occur with insufficient frequency to use finer intervals.
-Because I include a constant in the model, $\lambda{11}$ and $\lambda{21}$ are normalized to 0.
+where j (j = 1, 2) refers to the equation, s indexes the 1-year intervals and $I_s(t)$ are dummy variables that take value 1 if the recorded duration is in the s interval.
+I use an open interval from s = 19 onwards because after 19 years the survival and censoring times occur with insufficient frequency to use finer intervals.
+Because I include a constant in the model, λ{11} and λ{21} are normalized to 0.

-As for the hazard functions $\phi_1$ and $\phi_2$ , my preferred specification uses a logistic regression.
-The variable $X_i$ is a matrix of time-invariant, individual controls that may shift the hazard.
-Specifically, I include household size, a dummy for poor paternal health that takes value 1 if self-reported health is less than good, and an indicator for the father having a college-level education or above (ISCED $\geq$ 5, tertiary education) or a high school education (ISCED=3 or 4, secondary and post-secondary education).
-I do not include paternal occupation because of the large fraction of missing observations (approximately 30% of the cross-sectional sample); however, education is strongly correlated with occupation.
-Both equations also entail a full set of country dummies that capture country-level, time-invariant confounding factors affecting co-residence and paternal retirement.
-Such factors might include, for example, cross-country cultural differences in preferences regarding co-residence and retirement, attitudes regarding partnership formation and preferences for independence.
-In the variable $X_i$ , I then add birth cohort fixed effects for fathers (in 1-year intervals) to control for possible cohort trends in retirement, i.e., younger cohorts of fathers are likely to retire later, and include controls for the birth order of the child.
-Retiredit is my variable of interest and is equal to 1 if father i is retired at time t.
-Thus, the treatment effect $\delta$ indicates whether the child becomes more likely to leave the nest upon the father's retirement.
+As for the hazard functions φ_1 and φ_2 , my preferred specification uses a logistic regression.
+The variable X_i is a matrix of time-invariant, individual controls that may affect the hazard.
+Specifically, I include household size, a dummy for poor paternal health that takes value 1 if self-reported health is less than good at the time of the interview, and an indicator for the father having a college-level education or above (ISCED \geq 5, tertiary education) or a high school education (ISCED=3 or 4, secondary and post-secondary education).
+I do not include paternal occupation because of the large fraction of missing observations (approximately 30% of the cross-sectional sample); however, education is strongly correlated with occupation.9 Both equations also entail a full set of country dummies that capture country-level, time-invariant confounding factors affecting co-residence and paternal retirement.
+Such factors might include, for example, cross-national differences in preferences and attitudes regarding co-residence and retirement due to discrepancies in cultural and institutional backgrounds.
+In the variable X_i , I then add birth cohort fixed effects for fathers (in 1-year intervals) to control for possible cohort trends in retirement, i.e., younger cohorts of fathers are likely to retire later, and include controls for the birth order of the child.
+Retired{it} is my variable of interest and is equal to 1 if father i is retired at time t.
+Thus, the treatment effect δ indicates whether the child becomes more likely to leave the nest upon the father's retirement.

-With regard to the unobserved heterogeneity terms $u{1,it}$ and $u{2,it}$ , I follow the latent class approach adopted by Melberg et al. (2010) regarding the impact of cannabis on the risk of consuming hard drugs.
-Therefore, unobserved heterogeneity is modeled assuming a discrete distribution that has two unrestricted mass points.
-The intuitive explanation for the presence of these two mass points is that individuals are clustered into two sub-groups that differ in terms of their unobservable propensity for nest-leaving.
-For instance, one group is composed of individuals who appear more likely to leave the nest later (labeled k = 1, Group 1, "low propensity" nest-leaving types or "late" nest-leavers), while the other is more prone to leave
+With regard to the unobserved heterogeneity terms $u{1,i}$ and $u{2,i}$, I follow the latent class approach adopted by Melberg et al. (2010), who estimate a bivariate hazard model for the impact of cannabis on the risk of consuming hard drugs using a finite mixture framework.10 Therefore, unobserved heterogeneity is assumed to divide the sample into two latent classes.11 The intuitive explanation for the presence of these two classes

-$^{13}$ An additional issue that would arise when controlling for paternal occupation is related to how to deal with fathers who retired many years before their children's nest-leaving.
+$^{^{9}}$ An additional issue that would arise when controlling for paternal occupation is related to determining how to address fathers who retired many years before their children's nest-leaving.
 Moreover, because occupation is an individual variable that usually varies over the life cycle, it is not straightforward to identify the occupational spell that really mattered for children's nest-leaving decisions.